p4tc-dev/docs/scriptable-why-p4tc.md

 while maintaing the well understood offload semantics provided by TC.

-P4TC also introduces *user and kernel independence* for additional extensions to the MAT architecture.
+P4TC also introduces *user and kernel independence* for additional extensions to the MAT architecture by using the concept of **scriptability**.
 This helps us not having to deal with kernel or user space fixed abstractions.

-#### How Does A P4 Runtime Differ From Classical TC?
+#### How Does A P4 Offload Differ From Classical TC?

 Other than reusing the *tc* utility, P4TC reuses the offload mechanisms exposed by TC.
-To compare, the diagram below illustrate on the left hand how one would install MAT entries using flower and on the right handside with P4TC.
+To compare, the diagram below illustrate on the left hand how one would offload using flower and on the right handside with P4TC.

 <table>
   <tr>
-    <td>TC Flower: Software and Hardware Control</td>
+    <td>Offloading using TC flower</td>
-    <td>P4TC: Software and Hardware Control</td>
+    <td>Offloading to a P4 table</td>
   </tr>
   <tr>
     <td valign="top"><img src="./images/why-p4tc/tc-flower-offload.png"></td>